News this week, that the UK government has (finally) recognised the need to help people with their energy bills is welcome indeed.

-It is a crisis where only the very rich are immune.
+Unlike Covid, this is a crisis where rich people are immune.

 Salaries, pensions and wages are not keeping up with inflation.

-For some, that may mean belt-tightening and a drop in a standard of living.
+For some people that may mean belt-tightening and a drop in a standard of living.
 For others, it means they may not be able to pay their bills, which will add to their debt.
-And, if they cannot pay back that debt final demands will be made and they will be cut-off, evicted, or hounded to pay what they cannot.
+And, if final demands cannot be made and they could be cut-off, evicted, or hounded to pay what they cannot.

-In cold weather people are afraid to put the heating on; they are wearing two fleeces and a coat, or going to bed early with a hot water bottle.
-Some are resorting to spending all day on a heated bus… or the library.. or the shopping mall just to stay warm.
+In cold weather people are afraid to put their heating on.
+At home they wear two fleeces and a coat, or go to bed early with a hot water bottle.
+Some resort to spending all day on a heated bus… or the library.. or the shopping mall – just to stay warm.

-Rising energy costs are particularly hard on those who are in ill-health or are terminally ill.
-If they cannot afford to heat their homes, or to use the machines that will keep them comfortable – and alive – this just adds to their stress and anxiety.
+Rising energy costs are particularly hard on those with ill-health or those who are terminally ill.
+They need to be able to heat their homes and use equipment that will keep them comfortable and alive.
+High energy costs and fuel poverty adds to their stress and anxiety.

 According to The Trussell Trust: